Ad Blocker Impact on Analytics

 — 40% of visitors blocked by ad blockers

-— 35% of remaining visitors reject cookies via consent banners
+— 55% of visitors reject cookies via consent banners

 — Net result: cookie-based analytics captures roughly 13% of actual traffic